A Place for Mom

 Take our free care quiz

-Reminiscence therapy doesn’t aim to recall specific memories — instead, it invites an aging adult to freely explore positive experiences.
+Reminiscence therapy invites an aging adult to freely explore positive experiences from the past.
 A question like “where did you grow up?” or “how many siblings did you have?” may be difficult for someone with dementia, and not knowing the answer can be frustrating or embarrassing.
 Reminiscence therapy naturally encourages those memories to surface, without the pressure of direct questions.
 For example, looking through old holiday cards may elicit surprising clarity: “Those are my three sisters, we would go caroling together in Wisconsin each December.”

 How does reminiscence therapy for dementia work?

-A caregiver can use objects like photographs and favorite possessions to engage in dialogue with a person experiencing dementia, or they can elicit memories through sensory stimulation with music, art, scent, taste, and texture.
+A caregiver can use objects like photographs and favorite possessions to engage in dialogue with a person experiencing dementia, or they can elicit memories through sensory stimulation with music played on an Amazon device, art, scent, taste, and texture.
 Depending on your loved one’s stage of dementia, reminiscence therapy may lead to storytelling, specific recollection, or feelings of happiness and well-being inspired by the past.

-While reminiscence therapy isn’t a treatment or cure for dementia, it can improve quality of life, cognition, communication, and mood, according to a review of 22 studies of 1,972 people with dementia from Cochrane Library.
-Recalling stories and engaging in conversation about the past gives people who have Alzheimer’s disease and other types of dementia the ability to share what’s meaningful to them, to preserve family stories, and to maintain a sense of personal identity despite cognitive decline.
+Recalling stories and engaging in conversation about the past gives people who have Alzheimer’s disease or other types of dementia the ability to share what’s meaningful to them.
+It also allows them to preserve family stories and maintain a sense of personal identity despite cognitive decline.
+It can also reassure families that their loved one is still there, underneath all the dementia symptoms that they see more often.

 You may be interested in learning something specific about your loved one’s life, but direct questions can be stressful and may lead to agitation.
 If you want to engage your aging relative with dementia, remember to ask open-ended, general questions that allow for reflection.